akeneo/pim-community-dev/README.md

 MeasureBundle
 =============

-BAP Measure Bundle : manage measure units in families and conversions from a unit to another
+Akeneo Measure Bundle : manage measure units in families and conversions from a unit to another

 Allows to :
 - Convert a value from a unit to another